Comment on: "Third-order corrections to the slow-roll expansion: Calculation and constraints with Planck, ACT, SPT, and BICEP/Keck [2025 PDU 47 101813]": Numerical evaluation of the integrals

-Fig.~\ref{fig:divergent} shows the real and imaginary parts of $\F{000}(x) - \F{000}^\mathrm{div}(x)$ obtained by the numerical integrations in two and three-dimensions.
 Both the real and imaginary parts match, and only match, the value of $\calZ = 7 \zeta(3)/3$ that we found in \citet{Auclair:2022yxs}.
 The two values of $\calZ$ proposed in \citet{Ballardini:2024irx} are excluded: $\calZ = \zeta(3)/3$ fails to be consistent with the real part, and $\calZ\simeq2.97353-0.0273557 i$ gives an incorrect real \emph{and} imaginary part.